 We both laughed a lot, because it’s refreshing when you can talk honestly to somebody without fear of judgement.

-I felt grateful, as I always do when people say generous things like that.
-I always believed them to be sincere, but mistaken – because I simply didn’t think much of myself (massive understatement).
+She was encouraging, and I felt grateful, as I always do when people make kind comments.
+I believed the comments to be sincere, but mistaken – because I simply didn’t think much of myself (massive understatement).

 Earlier this year, my friend was diagnosed with advanced cancer.
 This was devastating news for her many friends, the people she mentored and worked with – and of course infinitely worse for her family.
 Her sons were 14 and 12.

 Over several months, knowing she hadn’t long to live, she pulled us all together: people from her work in TV, from her training in therapy and coaching, and the parents of her sons’ school friends.

 In the summer, she asked us to gather in her garden and say in front of her what we planned to say at her memorial.
 She called this her “premorial”.